sergiopaglialunga/webapp_fp/README.md

 The application is a Fantasy Football app

-The users have to sign un with a username and password
+The users have to sign up with a username and password

 When the users sign in, they can pick a football team choosing players from a list of options.